Home > City Guides > Best Neighborhoods in Seattle for Families

 Best Neighborhoods in Seattle for Families

-Are you moving to Seattle with your family?
+Thinking of moving to Seattle with your family?
 The Emerald City is one of the best places to live on the West Coast!
-With a variety of family-friendly activities, great schools, and affordable neighborhoods, the city of Seattle is a great place to settle down.
-If you’re looking to live in Seattle with your family, here are the five best neighborhoods in Seattle to call home!
+With a variety of family-friendly activities, great schools, and safe, affordable neighborhoods, Seattle is an incredible place to settle down.
+If you’re looking to live in the city with kids, here are the five best family neighborhoods in Seattle to call home!

-Neighborhood Laurelhurst Madrona Magnolia Queen Anne West Seattle
+Neighborhood Madrona Magnolia Queen Anne Ravenna West Seattle

 High School Graduation Rate 99% 96% 97% 97% 96%

-Activities in Laurelhurst includes kayaking, parks, gardens, and restaurants.
+Activities in Madrona includes parks, trails, live theatre, and restaurants.

 Search Form Find an Extra Space Storage facility near you